Skip to main content

 First and foremost, it is important for supervisors to lead by example.
 By working ethically and demonstrating high standards for self and others, you support and encourage a civil and professional work environment.

-When establishing and maintaining their unit, supervisors need to set clear expectations and discuss those expectations with employees so they have an adequate understanding of our Code of Ethics and Employee Standards of Conduct (PDF, Get Adobe Acrobat PDF Reader.-Link opens in new window.) .
+When establishing and maintaining their unit, supervisors need to set clear expectations and discuss those expectations with employees so they have an adequate understanding of our Code of Ethics and Employee Conduct (PDF, Get Adobe Acrobat PDF Reader.-Link opens in new window.) .
 They must make sure to provide access to resources and strive to promote a culture where employees feel comfortable asking questions and voicing concerns.

 College leaders should also continually work to encourage the development of personnel, acknowledge and retain competent personnel, and seek ways to sustain a high level of morale within their units.